Registering for camp is as simple as 1 – 2 – 3 !

 3. Pack up your child’s favorite things and prepare them for a summer adventure of a lifetime!

 If you have any questions, please contact the camp office at (818) 222-6327 and we would be happy to assist you.

-Mt.
+Camp Lawrence Daley at Mt.
 Crags provides a five night residential camping experience for children ages 8-12 (certain camps will have different ages).
 While at camp youth will have the opportunity to enjoy a fun and safe environment where they can learn independence, team work and build new friendships.
 In addition they will enjoy evening campfires, inspiring chapel services, swimming, organized recreational activities, arts and crafts, and more.
 All of this while enjoying God's creation and learning about His presence in their lives!
 Each week long camping session will follow a different theme including Jr. and Sr. Music Camps, SAY Camp and a Musical Theater Camp.

 The children who attend Camp Gilmore are from Corps, Youth Centers, Service extension units, public and private agencies and schools.
 Gilmore offers seven different sessions of a five night camping experience in the wonderful outdoors.
 The program focuses on recreational and educational opportunities for kids, in a wholesome Christian atmosphere.
 Kids will learn to appreciate nature in a supervised, safe, outdoor setting while enjoying traditional camping activities like hiking, swimming, crafts, archery, team building, and more.